 Eventually after a great deal of accomplishments, I was established and welcomed as a valuable resource within the dog community

-became the breed's resource for many issues involving legislation within North America and around the world.
+became the breed's resource for many issues involving legislation within Canada.

 I also did breed Rescue and Rehoming for 5 years within the Club.

-I wrote many articles on my breed and breeding, such as "SO YOU WANT TO BE A BREEDER? - Breeding the female"
+I also wrote many articles for CKC newsletter, on my breed and breeding, such as "SO YOU WANT TO BE A BREEDER? - Breeding the female"

 that many years later still appears on many web pages world wide as a reference for new breeders.

 Some other articles were received well enough, to be published in CKC magazine such as "Why I bought from a Puppy Mill"

 which stimulated much debate, discussion and even some changes in the way we breeders practiced.

 Because of my good reputation of being proactive and experienced, I was even invited to sit on my City's "Dog Legislation board"